RadeonOpenCompute/ROCm_Documentation/ROCm_Libraries/ROCm_Libraries.rst

   # Install rocSPARSE to /opt/rocm
   sudo make install

-Boost and GoogleTest is required in order to build rocSPARSE client.
+Boost and GoogleTest is required in order to build rocSPARSE clients.

 rocSPARSE with dependencies and client can be built using the following commands: